Australia Post Logo

 Australia Post: Interesting Facts

-Australia Post, known officially as the Australian Postal Corporation, is a government-owned company that delivers mail in Australia.
+Australia Post, officially known as the Australian Postal Corporation, is a government-owned company that delivers mail in Australia.
 It started in 1975 but has roots in 1809 when the first post office opened in Sydney.

-1. Early Days: Postal services began in Australia in 1809 with the opening of the first post office by Isaac Nichols, a former convict, in Sydney.
+1. Early Days: Postal services began in Australia in 1809, when Isaac Nichols, a former convict, opened the first post office in Sydney.

 2. Nationwide Coverage: Australia Post serves everyone in the country, ensuring people in remote and rural areas can access postal services.